What Is Earnest Money and How Does It Work?

 What is Earnest Money?

-Earnest money is a deposit a homebuyer puts down at the time of contract in order to show good faith and their intention to buy a property.
+Earnest money is a deposit a homebuyer puts down at the time of contract to show good faith and their intention to buy a property.

 - Earnest money is deposited into an escrow account until closing day and counted toward the home purchase price.

-- The earnest money deposit can be the full amount of downpayment or just a percentage of it.
+- The earnest money deposit can be the total amount of downpayment or just a percentage of it.

 - If you are afraid your earnest deposit is not refundable if something happens to your deal, you should speak with your real estate attorney.

 - Earnest money can also be requested when applying for a rental apartment.
-Always make sure you know what the refund policy is before you hand over any funds.
+Always ensure you know the refund policy before you hand over any funds.

 What Is Earnest Money, And Why Is It Used?